elohimfr/sk_model/README.md

 [Ezaki T, Fonseca dos Reis E, Watanabe T, Sakaki M, Masuda N. Closer to critical resting-state neural dynamics in individuals with higher fluid intelligence.
 Commun Biol 3:1 (2020).](https://www.nature.com/articles/s42003-020-0774-y)

+Please do not distribute without contacting the authors above.

+If you find a bug in this code, please contact the authors.

+Author: Elohim Fonseca dos Reis

+Date: July 8, 2020

 ### How to use

 1) Download skmodel.c